What is the difference between detention and arrest?

 To arrest an individual, law enforcement officers need probable cause.
 An arrest is characterized by the idea that a reasonable person would not feel free to leave due to the actions of the law enforcement officers.
 This usually means that the officers take the individual into custody.
 Custody can mean a number of things.
 An individual may be taken into custody by driving them back to a nearby police station.
 However, courts have also held custody to mean any situation in which an individual reasonably believes that they will not be able to leave within a short period of time.
 A law enforcement officer has probable cause to make an arrest when there are objective circumstances that lead a reasonable officer to believe that there is a high probability or substantial chance that the individual has been involved in, or will be involved in, criminal activity.

 Once an arrest has occurred, before any questions are asked, law enforcement officers must provide Miranda warnings to the suspect.
-Miranda warnings advise the person in custody of his rights, including the right to remain silent, the right to have a skilled defense attorney present during police questioning, and the right to have a criminal defense attorney provided by the state if unable to afford one.
+Miranda warnings advise the person in custody of his rights, including the right to remain silent, the right to legal representation, such as having a skilled defense attorney present during police questioning, and the right to have a criminal defense lawyer provided by the state if unable to afford one.
 If no questions are asked, other than questions to determine basic biographical information such as name and address, the warnings need not be given.
 Following an arrest, law enforcement will have more leeway to search an individual or their surroundings than they do during detention.
 This is because the level of suspicion has risen from reasonable suspicion to probable cause and the individual has been advised of their rights.

 Incident to an arrest, the police have the right to search any area that, through inference, they believe may hold evidence of criminal activity.
 For example, when the police make a traffic stop and see drugs or contraband on the floor of the car, they will have probable cause to make a formal arrest of the driver or other individual in the vehicle.
 While they are in police custody, there may be a police search of the person, including reaching into his pockets or bag.
 Further, if there is probable cause to believe that the vehicle contains evidence of a crime, police have the authority to search in any area of the vehicle in which the evidence may be found and do not need the owner’s consent.
 The right to search an individual and their surroundings is limited, however, even after an arrest.
 For example, after arresting an individual following a traffic stop and searching their car, the police do not have the automatic right to then go to the individual’s home or place of employment and search those areas.
 If the police want to search these places, they must obtain a warrant.